chimbosonic/cli-kneeboard/README.md

 ![Build][actions]

 # cli-kneeboard
-`cli-kneeboard` is a small tool that reads Markdown Checklists and lets you programmatically run through them.
+`cli-kneeboard` is a tool that reads Markdown checklists and lets you programmatically run through them.

-It can also save the progress of a checklist in TOML allowing you to have reusable todo lists.
+It is capable of saving the progress of a checklist as TOML allowing you to have reusable to-do lists.

 When the app exits it will close with an ExitCode equal to the number of unresolved checklist items.
 This means you can use it as a git hook [example here](./hooks/pre-commit).

-## Setup
+## Installation

-### from our pipeline
+### From binaries
 - Go to [releases](https://github.com/chimbosonic/cli-kneeboard/releases) and download the latest binary for your architecture.
 - Extract the file and copy the binary to your `PATH`.

-### from crates.io
+### From source on crates.io
-- run `cargo install cli-kneeboard`
+- Run `cargo install cli-kneeboard`

-### from source
+### From source on Github.com
-- clone or download the repo
+- Clone or download the repo
-- use `cargo run -- [OPTIONS]` to run the app in debug mode
+- Use `cargo run -- [OPTIONS]` to run the app in debug mode
-- or compile it with `cargo build --release` and get the binary from `./target/release/kneeboard`
+- Or compile it with `cargo build --release` and get the binary from `./target/release/kneeboard`

 ## Usage